 The Product strategy is also relying on systematic exclusions policies (normative and sectorials) as further described in Amundi Responsible Investment policy.

-More information on the exclusions applied by the Index pursuant to EU Paris-aligned Benchmarks (PAB) is available in the section "Guidelines on funds' names using ESG or sustainability-related terms" in the Prospectus.
+More information on the exclusions applied by the Index pursuant to the EU Climate Transition Benchmark is available in the section "Guidelines on funds' names using ESG or sustainability-related terms" in the Prospectus.